maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Event-driven architecture is loosely coupled, the event doesn't know about the consequences it can cause.

+## Tackling complexity

+Complex systems are made up of individual components interacting with each other, as a system scales it becomes more complex.
+The dependencies, relationships, and interactions of these components make them hard to model.

+These systems often exhibit non-linear behaviour, meaning that the response can be different given the same input depending on state and similar inputs does not mean similar outputs.

+Although seemingly random the outputs are governed by the inputs, just unpredictable.
+Complexity theory gives us a set of tools to understand the patterns and behaviours that occur in these types of systems.

+Chaos theory is the theory that chaos systems, though unpredictable, are not random and that there are patterns that govern their behaviour.
+Governed by feedback loops, not linear equations.

+Self-organisation model tells us that global patterns form out of local interactions.

+Adaptive theory tells us that system components act and react to each others behaviours and will regulate themselves using cooperation and competition to pursue their goals.

+The methods we use to add resilience add more complexity but this isn't necessarily a bad thing.
+Though we let the number of states and interdependencies increase, we have a level left for us to pull - reversibility.

-### Isolation
+### Reversibility

-Critical operations can be isolated into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.

-Isolation also allows teams to independently maintain different system capabilities.
+If the effects of a decision can't be predicted, then it is expensive if that decision can't be reversed.

+Practices such as frequent pushes of small changes and canary releases allow us to minimise the impact of a bad change, and roll it back as soon as we can.
+New features can be monitored to measure the impact and to see if they add value.

-### Degrading functionality
+### Verifying Resilience

-Is it sufficient to return a partial response?

-Can we turn off parts of the system to protect other parts?

-#### Bulkheads

-A bulkhead is a pattern where part of the functionality is switched off to allow the rest of the system to continue.
-The system is designed into isolated components that can be switched off in the event of failure.

-#### Feature toggle

-Feature toggle can be used to manually enable and disable features and paths without a deployment.

-#### Circuit breakers

-Logic for automatically sealing a bulkhead on certain failures, requests can be intermittently let through to test if the downstream resources are available before resuming service.
-This protects downstream resources and allows the application to continue processing other potentially successful operations.

-#### Timeouts and Retries

-If a call is taking a long time in a distributed system, it could be because it is connected to a bad or overwhelmed instance and sometimes it is better to cancel the call and retry.

-"A long time" could be different for each operation and we can use our observability tools to guide us here.

-Similar to events, if the operation is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.

-## Other considerations

-Although the system is complex we can do our best to minimise accidental complexity.

-- Defining domain boundaries lowers the cognitive complexity for engineers
-- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
-- Test first approach to ensure we only write the code we need

-### System design and team structure

-[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
-It follows that loosely coupled systems are created by loosely coupled teams.

-Though loosely coupled, teams should be highly aligned.
-Visibility between teams helps to form shared values, principles, and practices.

-## Testing system resilience

 It is good to understand how much failure a system can tolerate and still operate within acceptable boundaries.

-By accepting that the system will fail we can experiment and learn how it will react under certain conditions.

-### Chaos Engineering
+#### Chaos Engineering

-Chaos Engineering is a practice where you run experiments on a system to observe how it reacts.
-This allows you to monitor system failure in a controlled setting instead of allowing it to happen out of business hours.

-1. Define steady state of the system
-2. Build hypothesis around steady-state behaviour under failure conditions, for example "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing"
-3. Run an experiment to test the theory
-4. Verify - did something unexpected happen?
-5. Improve system using learnings from experiment, redefine steady state and go again!
+Chaos Engineering is the practice of running experiments to uncover systemic weakness.

+Start by creating a hypothesis about the system behaviour during real world events and aim to either prove the theory or learn something new.

-Start with one-off experiments or game days.
-When the experiment is well defined it can be automated and run continuously.
+- Start with one-off experiments or game days, when the experiment is well defined it can be automated and run continuously

-- Choose experiments based on real world events and incidents
+- Choose experiments based on real-world events and incidents
 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something

-### Benefits

-- Higher confidence in the system
-- Increased understanding of resilience of system
-- Serves as on-call training and reduces on-call burden
-- Engineers familiar with observability tools
+This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
+Engineers get a sense of the chaos already in the system, become familiar with the observability tools and are engaged and focused on resilience.

+### System design and team structure

+[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
+It follows that to get to the system we want to build we must first structure our organisation in that way.

+- Keep teams aligned with shared values, principles, and practices
-  - Engaged and focused on resilience
+- Focus on quality
-  - Have these tools in mind when implementing new features
+- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
+- Teams with well defined responsiblities

 ## Conclusion

+Distributed systems are part of life working on modern software.
+We must understand the compromises we make with each decision - whether it's added complexity and maintenance, degraded experience, or just more expensive - there will always be a cost to added resilience.

-- 🛡 Protect resources where possible
+🛡 Protect resources where possible
-- 💡 Be aware of the trade-offs introduced by a pattern
-- 🕵️‍♀️ Ensure the system is observable
+💡 Be aware of the trade-offs introduced by a pattern 🕵️‍♀️ Ensure the system is observable
-- 📝 Hypothesise about the behaviour of your system under failure
-- 🧪 Test knowns and experiment for unknowns
+🧪 Test knowns and experiment for unknowns
-- 🤓 Learn, improve, repeat
+🤓 Learn, improve, repeat